Streamerbot/docs/streamerbot/3.api/2.triggers/trovo/connections/broadcaster-chat-connected.md

+---
-# Broadcaster Chat Connected
+title: Broadcaster Chat Authenticated
-Trovo broadcaster chat client connected trigger.

-## Details
-The trovo broadcaster chat connected trigger runs when the chat client from your broadcaster account is connected.

-## Variables
-:variables-description{empty}
+description: Trigger for the broadcast account getting authenticated to the chat client
+variables: []
+---